US economy slowed but still grew at 2.9% rate last quarter

 For all of 2022, GDP expanded 2.1% after growing 5.9% in 2021.

-The economy’s expected slowdown is an intended consequence of the Federal Reserve’s aggressive series of rate hikes.
+The economy’s expected slowdown in the months ahead is an intended consequence of the Federal Reserve’s aggressive series of rate increases.
 The Fed’s hikes are meant to reduce growth, cool spending and crush the worst inflation bout in four decades.
 Last year, the Fed raised its benchmark rate seven times.
 It is set to do so again next week, though this time by a smaller amount.

 The resilience of the U.S. job market has been a major surprise.
 Last year, employers added 4.5 million jobs, second only to the 6.7 million that were added in 2021 in government records going back to 1940.
 And last month’s unemployment rate, 3.5%, matched a 53-year low.